 It wasn’t until 1959 that the Gold Cup moved over to the New Course and started to take on the importance that it holds today.
 From that moment on it grew in importance and prestige, eventually gaining a commercial sponsor when Piper Champagne took on the honour in 1972.
 In 1980 sponsorship of the race was taken over by The Tote and it continued its sponsorship until The Tote was bought out by Betfred in 2011.

 In 2014 the bookmakers themselves began to sponsor the race, but the following year the Jockey Club and Arena Racing introduced a rule that said a betting company could only sponsor a race on one of its tracks if they also contributed to the racing community from their offshore businesses, something that Betfred didn’t do.
-Consequently Timico then sponsored it and have more recently been taken over by cider brand Magners.
+Consequently Timico then sponsored it and more recently the cider brand Magners.
 Due to the global pandemic in 2021 and with the meeting held behind closed doors organisers struggled to find a sponsor and so the branding was given to the children’s charity WellChild.
 Even in 2022 it was difficult to find a sponsor with Boodles coming up with the goods late on.